kareemzok/wordpress-snippets/README.md

 ## Contributing

-If you would like to contribute to My Awesome Project, please read the CONTRIBUTING.md: CONTRIBUTING.md file.
+If you would like to contribute to the project, please read the CONTRIBUTING.md: CONTRIBUTING.md file.

 ## License

-My Awesome Project is licensed under the [MIT License] license.
+This project is licensed under the [MIT License] license.

 ## Contact